cdig/svga-starter/README.md

 # SVG Activity Starter
 A project for making activities/animations with SVGs to either be used inside of a module or as a stand alone page.
-For documentation on specifics of SVGs, look up [SVG Activity Components](https://github.com/cdig/svg-activity-components).
+For documentation on specifics of SVGs, see the "SVG Activity" documentation in [The Lunchbox Sessions Wiki](https://github.com/cdig/lunchboxsessions/wiki/).
 To get started, [download a copy of this project](https://github.com/cdig/svg-activity-starter/archive/v2.zip).
 Take the ```dist``` folder and rename it something else.

 ## Steps to getting an SVG up and running.
 - cd into renamed ```dist``` folder